 The Chinook or King Salmon (Oncorhynchus tshawytscha) has been a long sought after sport fish for many anglers and for good reason.
-Kings are a challenge to catch, they fight hard and they can grow to enormous size.Understanding their life cycle and when King Salmon run in Alaska is critical to determining when you should plan your fishing trip.
+King salmon fishing in Alaska is challenging.
+But the effort is worth it, because they fight hard and they can grow to enormous size!
+Understanding their life cycle and when King Salmon run in Alaska is critical to determining when you should plan your fishing trip.

 When do king salmon run in Alaska?

 If you time the run right, get ready for the best fishing you’ve ever had!
 Factors such as water levels, air temperature, and tides play a crucial factor to determine the peak of the run for any given year.

 In general, the King salmon spawning run occurs during the summer months in May through July.

 In most Alaskan rivers, the King salmon arrive first; they will stay in the river in “staging areas” before spawning in late July-August.
 We think that June through mid-July is the best time of year to go salmon fishing in Alaska if you want to target Kings.

 Once they begin spawning it is best to leave them alone for many reasons.

 These awesome fish must endure many obstacles to survive.
 They start out as eggs in the rivers, journey to the ocean to grow, and then return as adults to spawn.
 They have a myriad of predators, and only the strong or sometimes lucky will survive to recreate.
 If we want our kids and grandkids to experience King salmon fishing in Alaska, then we need to be conservation minded.

 - During the spawn, the fish are actively trying to reproduce for the future.

 - Kings don’t fight as hard while they’re spawning.